top of page

 If you have any additional questions, please contact Corrie or your Regional Chair.

 A show that is run by any organization including an affiliated organization of a National organization, but does not have 'Recognized' status with the main organization is considered unrecognized.
 (We realize there may be a few very large and prestigious shows that could fall into this classification which is unfortunate, but it is important to have an easily verifiable way to determine what point-tier will be used for any particular class.)
+As of 2023, the Young Horse Series is not recognized, thus Tier 1, for example.

 • A 'Recognized Class/Division' is one that is recorded for points, is open to organization members on a national level and can be looked up on the official site for the above organizations as a recognized class.
 Tier 3 points awarded.